 Kos Town is the islands capital situated in the North East of Kos in Greece, 26 kilometres from Kos Island …From €389 per person

 Your guide to Kos holidays

 With so much on its doorstep, there are a plethora of things to do in Kos.
 Voukolies is one for the history lovers and offers a medieval fortified farmhouse, marble tower, and ancient windmill to explore.
 The Moslem Shrine Ntefterntar is a sight worth seeing as it offers an architectural alternative to the island’s ancient Christian artefacts.
 Or relax, go for a stroll and take in the beautiful features of picturesque Lambi Beach, backed by ancient ruins.

-If you have an appreciation for nature, then Mount Dikeo will take your breath away.
-With an altitude of 846 metres, it is the highest mountain in Kos and every September there is an annual celebration honouring the mountain.
-The Carnival in Pyli which is held every February is also a stand out occasion that will add a party feel to your holiday.
+If you have an appreciation for nature, Mount Dikeo will take your breath away.
+With an altitude of 846m, it’s the highest mountain in Kos and every September there is an annual celebration honouring the mountain.
+The Carnival in Pyli, which is held every February, is also a stand-out occasion that will add a party feel to your holiday.